Ireland’s housing market has lost steam

-From 1996 to 2006 Ireland experienced a massive house price boom, with average used home prices up 383%, and new house prices up 284%.
-Ireland’s decade-long house price boom was one of the longest and biggest in Europe.
+From 1996 to 2006 Ireland experienced a massive house price boom, with average used home prices up 383%, and new house prices up 284% - one of Europe´s longest and biggest booms.

 When the bubble burst in 2008, it was Europe’s biggest property bust.
-The downturn began in 2006 and 2007, when interest rate hikes left many borrowers in difficulty, causing a housing market crash.
+The downturn began in 2006 and 2007, when interest rate hikes left many borrowers in difficulty.
 The 2006-2007 U.S. subprime mortgage crisis added to the downturn.

 In an attempt to prevent another housing bubble from happening, the central bank implemented new rules in January 2015, which limited loan-to-value ratios on houses priced over €220,000 and on 2nd purchases to 80%, and 70% on buy-to-let purchases.
 Loans for private dwelling homes were also limited to 3.5 times gross income.